Sphereon-SDK/blockchain-proof-sdk/javascript/docs/AllApi.md

 var chainId = "chainId_example"; // String | The chain where the content will be registered

-var existence = new BlockchainProof.ContentRequest(); // ContentRequest | Register content using the current existence settings
+var existence = new BlockchainProof.ContentRequest(); // ContentRequest | Register content using the current entity settings

 var callback = function(error, data, response) {